johnsorrentino/dokku-rails-cheatsheet/README.md

    - You will need at least 2GB of memory for `bundle install` to avoid swap.
 2. After the server initializes immediately go to the IP address and set the admin public key.
 3. Add a domain to the Digital Ocean project.
 Set the name servers and an A record pointing to the droplet.
-4. Setup a Digital Ocean firewall to only allow 22, 80, and 443 inbound.

 ## Dokku Setup